 The EB-5 program was introduced to stimulate the US economy through job creation and capital investment by foreign investors.

 EB-5 investor visa requirements

-To be eligible for an immigrant investor visa, a foreign national must invest, or be actively in the process of investing (without borrowing), the following minimum qualifying capital in a new commercial enterprise, or $800,000 for investment in Targeted Employment Areas.
+To be eligible for an immigrant investor visa, a foreign national must invest, or be actively in the process of investing (without borrowing), a minimum of $1,050,000 in qualifying capital into a new commercial enterprise, or $800,000 for investment in Targeted Employment Areas.